Beehive Cluster: Morphology and composition

 Altogether, the cluster contains at least 1000 gravitationally bound stars, for a total mass of about 500–600 Solar masses.
 A recent survey counts 1010 high-probability members, of which 68% are M dwarfs, 30% are Sun-like stars of spectral classes F, G, and K, and about 2% are bright stars of spectral class A. Also present are five giant stars, four of which have spectral class K0 III and the fifth G0 III.

-So far, eleven white dwarfs have been identified, representing the final evolutionary phase of the cluster's most massive stars, which originally belonged to spectral type B. Brown dwarfs, however, are extremely rare in this cluster, probably because they have been lost by tidal stripping from the halo.
+So far, eleven white dwarfs have been identified, representing the final evolutionary phase of the cluster's most massive stars, which originally belonged to spectral type B. Brown dwarfs, however, are rare in this cluster, probably because they have been lost by tidal stripping from the halo.
+A brown dwarf has been found in the eclipsing binary system AD 3116.

 The cluster has a visual brightness of magnitude 3.7.
 Its brightest stars are blue-white and of magnitude 6 to 6.5.
 42 Cancri is a confirmed member.

 Planets

 In September 2012, two planets which orbit separate stars were discovered in the Beehive Cluster.
 The finding was significant for being the first planets detected orbiting stars like Earth's Sun that were situated in stellar clusters.
 Planets had previously been detected in such clusters, but not orbiting stars like the Sun.

 The planets have been designated Pr0201 b and Pr0211 b.
 The 'b' at the end of their names indicates that the bodies are planets.
-The discoveries are what have been termed Hot Jupiters, massive gas giants that, unlike the planet Jupiter, orbit very close to their parent stars.
-Since the discovery of both Hot jupiters, at least four more planets had been discovered by the kepler space telescope.
+The discoveries are what have been termed hot Jupiters, massive gas giants that, unlike the planet Jupiter, orbit very close to their parent stars.

 The announcement describing the planetary finds, written by Sam Quinn as the lead author, was published in the Astrophysical Journal Letters.
 Quinn's team worked with David Latham of the Harvard–Smithsonian Center for Astrophysics, utilizing the Smithsonian Astrophysical Observatory's Fred Lawrence Whipple Observatory.

-In 2016 additional observations concluded that in the Pr0211 system there are actually two planets, the second one being Pr0211 c.
+In 2016 additional observations found a second planet in the Pr0211 system, Pr0211 c.
+This made Pr0211 the first multi-planet system to be discovered in an open cluster.

+The Kepler space telescope, in its K2 mission, discovered planets around several more stars in the Beehive Cluster.
+The stars K2-95, K2-100, K2-101, K2-102, K2-103, and K2-104 host a single planet each, and K2-264 has a two-planet system.